anabelledolhun/0800-FantasticFive-Binder/README.md

 ## Strategy

 - Implement an iterative development approach, where wireframes are developed in stages, with regular feedback from Tony.
+- We are also aiming to be as detail-oriented as possible to provide a thorough explanation.

 ## Challanges